Philosophy Major & Minor

 (36 credit minimum)

-The philosophy major consists of 1 logic course, 3 history of philosophy courses (200 level), and 5 electives, three of which must be taken at the 400-level.
-In some cases, students will need to take an additional elective in order to meet the 36 credit hour requirement.
+The philosophy major consists of 1 logic course, 3 history of philosophy courses (200 level), and 3 electives at the 400-level, and electives at any level sufficient to meet the 36 credit hour requirement.

 (18 credit minimum)

-Two 200 level history courses (8 credits) from the following list:
+Two 200 level history courses (typically 8 credits) from the following list:

-Any two other courses at the 300 level or above (7 - 8 credits.
-At least one of which must be at the 400 level)
+Two courses at the 300-level or above, at least one of which must be at the 400 level (7-8 credits).

 Classics/Philosophy